 Problem: The United Nations Framework Convention on Climate Change (UNFCCC) is consensus-based and, therefore, no nation is interchangeable, ie all are required to reach a consensus on climate action.
 Since no single party or state is willing to pay the price of being first to implement climate action, but dilute responsibility to all parties or states, climate action is stalled.

-Solution: The winning coalition on climate action should be not “minimal” but include a parties or nations, which are interchangeable, which can be replaced if they are trying to drive their own agendas, harming the process, or block the overall climate action plan (cf UNFCCC process blocked by USA, Russia, Australia, …)
+Solution: The winning coalition on climate action should be “minimal” but include a parties or nations, which are interchangeable, which can be replaced if they are trying to drive their own agendas, harming the process, or block the overall climate action plan (cf UNFCCC process blocked by USA, Russia, Australia, …)

 Rule 3: Control the flow of revenue.
 It’s always better for a ruler to determine who eats than it is to have a larger pie from which the people can feed themselves.
 The most effective cash flow for leaders is one that makes lots of people poor and redistributes money to keep select people—their supporters—wealthy.

 Problem: Climate action, or climate justice, would require to stop the extractive system and redistribute wealth to those who are weaker (e.g. poor citizens or poor nations in Global South, or members of future generations).
 In addition, fossil fuel producing companies or nations control the flow of energy (revenue) in other countries, which thereby gives them substantial political influence.